 - Keep your local number

-- Dedicated Nextiva app to manage calls from your mobile devices
+- Dedicated Nextiva app to manage calls from your mobile devices, tablets, cell phone, or laptop computers

 RingCentral is a powerful yet easy-to-use VoIP service provider.
 Whether you’re planning to start your business or managing large businesses, you can use their reliable, secure, and hassle-free internet phone service.

-RingCentral comes with useful features including call monitoring, call forwarding, call routing, automatic call recording, video conferencing, and screen sharing.
+RingCentral comes with useful features including call monitoring, call forwarding, call routing, automatic call recording, call logs, video meetings conferencing, and screen sharing.

-- Unlimited phone calls in the US and CA
+- Unlimited inbound and outbound phone calls in the US and CA

 - Choose a toll-free or local number